Rhode Island Recording Laws: Consent Rules and Penalties

 Quick Answer

 Rhode Island is a one-party consent state.
-You can legally record phone calls and in-person conversations as long as you’re a party to the conversation or have consent from at least one participant.
-Recording cannot be done for the purpose of committing criminal or tortious acts.
-Violating Rhode Island’s wiretapping laws is a felony punishable by up to 5 years imprisonment.
+You can legally record phone calls and in-person conversations as long as you are a party to the conversation or have consent from at least one participant.
+Recording cannot be done for the purpose of committing criminal, tortious, or other injurious acts.
+Violating Rhode Island's wiretapping laws is a felony punishable by up to 5 years in prison.

 | Key Point | Answer |